StrixGoldhorn/ComputingFun/SoC Printer scripts/README.md

 You can edit the file however way you like, via vim/emacs/micro/nano/notepad++/HxD.

-4. After which, just run `./printscript.sh <filename-to-be-printed>`
+4. After which, just run `./printscript.sh <filename-to-be-printed> <OPTIONAL: printer>`

 5. Check that the params are all correct

 6. `Y` or `y` to confirm.
 This will run the long-winded command and connect you to the printer.
 Follow on-screen commands to proceed.

+(Hint: just add desired printer as a second param instead of having to edit the file.)